cldrn/ctf4-codeql-and-chill-java/README.md

     )
 }
 ```
-Now we can refer to this expression inside our TaintTracking configuration as follows:
+We will use this expression inside our TaintTracking configuration as follows:
 ```java
     override predicate isSink(DataFlow::Node sink) {
         exists( Expr arg |